Martin-SF/RUMS/README.md

 Don't forget to restart the conda environment! (also VSCode as whole is a good idea)

 Now you can continue in `computation/computation.ipynb`!

+# Tips

+* dont forget to change the `hdf_folder` for your system `pp_tables_path`

+* use subfolder parameter for marking of individual tests

+* You can get more insights of the calculations on the dask dashboard on localhost:8787